intermine/neo4j/README.md

 - To run a local instance of the server, run `./gradlew jettyRun`

-- Visit http://localhost:8080/intermine-neo4jwebapp/ for Swagger documentation of the API.
+- For Swagger documentation of the API, visit http://localhost:8080/intermine-neo4jwebapp/.

-- Visit http://localhost:8080/intermine-neo4jwebapp/old/ for testing PathQueryServlets.
+- For testing PathQueryServlets, visit http://localhost:8080/intermine-neo4jwebapp/old/.

 ## Documentation